-His play, Margaret and Craig, starring Mario Cantone, has been seen in workshop at New York Stage and Film, and also received developmental readings with Roundabout, New York Theatre Workshop and The New Group.
+His play, Margaret and Craig, starring Mario Cantone, has been seen in workshop at New York Stage and Film (directed by Tony-nominated Sheryl Kaller), and also received developmental readings with Roundabout, New York Theatre Workshop and The New Group.
 It is currently in development for future production.

 He assisted Bill Condon on the live-action film version of Disney’s Beauty and the Beast and also worked with Condon on the feature film, Mr. Holmes, starring Ian McKellen and Laura Linney.